hexiron/Hexiron.Azure.ActiveDirectory.ApiConnectors/README.md

   }
 }
 ```
-Register the configuration settings to be able to use the IOptions pattern and dependency injection
+Register the configuration settings to be able to use the IOptions pattern and dependency injection.

 ```csharp
 private readonly IConfiguration _configuration;